NHellFire/dban/README.md

 Step 3: Build DBAN
 ------------------

      $ cd buildroot
      $ make clean
      $ make dban_defconfig
      $ make

 This will create the DBAN software in:

-  output/images
+&nbsp;&nbsp;output/images

-Some components are unpackaged and must be built locally.
-Use the environment.sh stub to compile local components.
+~~Some components are unpackaged and must be built locally.
+Use the environment.sh stub to compile local components.~~

 Common Problems